innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## Listing all repositories configured in your GraphDB instance
+## List all repositories configured in your GraphDB instance

 ```javascript
 getRepositoriesDemo: async function () {